FeatheredHwang/lines2anki/README.md

-# audio-import
+# subs2anki
-Anki add-on for importing audio files as new notes.
-Optionally you can add subtitle and background image for them.
+Anki add-on for importing audio media with subtitile as new notes.
+Personally I use this to import Aboboo sentence library.